seclab-ucr/Themis/README.md

 ## Source Code

-Currently we only make the source code of the online phase available.
 Note that, the offline phase requires quite a lot of domain expertise in Linux TCP and symbolic execution.
-Please contact us for accessing the source code of the offline phase.
+This documentation will focus on the online phase, so you may have a taste of how the ambiguity-aware NIDS works.

 The structure of the repo is as follows: